Nat34/Structure/Readme.txt

 Resources: Mozilla Developer Network (MDN), W3C HTML Validation Service, Learning Web App Development text, Lorem Ipsum

-The typical workflow will be to open the file in Sublime text editor, make minor changes and reload the web browswer to see changes.  hello.html will be the primary file used throughout this project.
+The typical workflow will be to open the file in Sublime text editor, make minor changes and reload the web browswer to see changes.  hello.html and index.html will be the primary files used throughout this project.
 All changes in sequence can be viewed in commits.

 Notes: